briendeau/CosmicSoundscape/README.md

 - FontAwesome + Google Fonts

 ## 📁 How to Use
-Visit the live link above or
+Visit the live link  https://briendeau.github.io/CosmicSoundscape/ or
 1. Clone the repository:
    ```bash
    git clone https://github.com/yourusername/cosmic-soundscape.git